-2020 is finally coming to an end, and among one of the many things Marvel fans have to look forward to next year is the filming of Black Panther 2.
+On May 3, Marvel Studios announced details for several of its upcoming films, including the highly-anticipated Black Panther 2, officially titled Black Panther: Wakanda Forever.
 Like several other Hollywood productions, the Marvel sequel was delayed due to the pandemic.
-And sadly, this year also meant the loss of Chadwick Boseman (King T'Challa), who died of colon cancer in August.
-Much has been said about how the film will move forward without Boseman, but here's what audiences can expect once Black Panther 2 hits theaters.
+And sadly, last year also meant the loss of Chadwick Boseman (King T'Challa), who died of colon cancer in August 2020.
+It is still unclear how the film will move forward without Boseman, but with a host of character’s returning for the sequel, and stars like Michaela Coel joining the ranks, the Black Panther follow up is in good hands.
+Here's what audiences can expect once Black Panther: Wakanda Forever hits theaters.
 Be warned: Spoilers for the first movie ahead.

 In the following scene, T'Challa kissed Nakia (Lupita Nyong'o) and asked her to stay in Wakanda, suggesting the next installment would further explore their relationship.
 And the very last scene before the end credits showed T'Challa and Shuri (Letitia Wright) in California, where he said they would bring Wakanda's advanced technology and innovations to America via the Wakandan International Outreach Center.

 Of course, when that movie was made, Boseman was expected to return to the big screen, and the plot would continue from there.
 Ryan Coogler, the first film's writer and director, previously told Screen Rant he wanted to explore "what kind of king he is with experience and how that affects his performance in the stories."
 However, things obviously must change.